thepok/FinalAGI/README.md

 remove oldest messages when contextwindow gets full in task solver

+Tell the Tasksolver how much Context s used, and if hes in danger, to loose context

 ## Problems
 It "copies" a file but halucinates extra contend into it